 6. The peripheral stalk (“pushrod”) ; The peripheral stalk of F-ATPases is an essential component of these enzymes.
 It extends from the membrane distal point of the F1 catalytic domain along the surface of the F1 domain with subunit a in the membrane domain.

-7 - 11 do not exist in all atp synthase motors, and can, therefore, be reduced.
+7 - 11 do not exist in all atp synthase motors.

 There are at least 5 subunit parts essential to maintain the basic function of the ATP synthase motor.